OpenKH/OpenKh/README.md

 All the builds from `master` and from pull requestes are generated from [Azure Pipelines](https://dev.azure.com/xeeynamo/OpenKH/_build).

-Our tools require the instllation of the [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1).
-This choice is to maximize compatibility with all platforms possible.
-Make sure to install the 64-bit version of ".NET Core Runtime" and not "ASP.NET Core Runtime".
+OpenKH tools require the instllation of the [Desktop Runtime 3.1.x](https://dotnet.microsoft.com/download/dotnet-core/3.1) to run all the UI applications on Windows, or [.NET Core Runtime 3.1.x](https://dotnet.microsoft.com/download/dotnet-core/3.1) to run the CLI tools on Linux and macOS.

 ## Additional info